cezaraugusto/You-Dont-Know-JS/this & object prototypes/ch2.md

 A principal razão para este comportamento é criar uma função (que pode ser usada com `new` para construir objetos) que essencialmente ignora o `this` com *hard binding*, mas que pré configura alguns ou todos os argumentos da função.
 Uma das capacidades do `bind (..)` é que quaisquer argumentos passados ​​após o primeiro argumento de binding do `this` são padronizados como argumentos padrão para a função subjacente (tecnicamente chamado de "aplicação parcial", que é um subconjunto de "currying ").

-The primary reason for this behavior is to create a function (that can be used with `new` for constructing objects) that essentially ignores the `this` *hard binding* but which presets some or all of the function's arguments.
-One of the capabilities of `bind(..)` is that any arguments passed after the first `this` binding argument are defaulted as standard arguments to the underlying function (technically called "partial application", which is a subset of "currying").

 Por exemplo:

 ```js